THE PROBUS CLUB OF KIDSGROVE

 Hereinafter referred to as ‘The Club’

-The Club shall be called The Probus Club of Kidsgrove and shall be of male gender, non-political, non-sectarian and non-fundraising.
+The Club shall be called The Probus Club of Kidsgrove and shall be non-political, non-sectarian and non-fundraising.
+It is open to Men and Women.

 3 (i).
 The affairs of The Club shall be managed by a Council consisting of the President, Vice-President, Secretary, Assistant Secretary, Treasurer, Speakers Secretary, Social Secretary, Archivist and Four Ordinary Members.